aralroca/aralroca.com/posts/teaful.md

 }
 ```

-### Reset a store property to the initial value
+### Reseting a store property to the initial value

-Unlike hooks like React's useState, here we have a third element to return the property to its initial value.
+Unlike hooks like React's useState, in Teaful there is a third element to reset the property to its initial value.

 ```js
 const { useStore } = createStore({ count: 0 })